vippsas/vipps-developers/newsletters/2022-11-newsletter.md

 - Monitor the responses you get when making API calls
 - Log all errors
 - Fix errors as quickly as possible
-- Use the API Dashboard
-- Contact us if there is anything we can help with

-### Use the API Dashboard to find problems with your integration
+- Use the API Dashboard to find problems with your integration

 The
 [API Dashboard](https://github.com/vippsas/vipps-developers/blob/master/vipps-resources.md#api-dashboard)